freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

   <img src="images/RAG.jpg" width="100%" />
 </div>

+It is designed to be used as a service, but it can also be embedded in applications (i.e. serverless model), although with some limitations.

 ## Connectors
 In order to operate, Kernel Memory needs to connect to a vector database or storage system that is capable of performing vector similarity searches.